Already have a Username/Password for Spanish Journal of Agricultural Research?

 Identify soils at series and family level, or at least the Great Group, when first mentioned.

 Mark botanical cultivars in single inverted quotation marks, or use the abbreviation cv. when first mentioned (e.g., tomato ˈRoyestaˈ or cv.
 Royesta).
 Subsequently, this can be referred to as Royesta tomato or Royesta cultivar.

 Animals (breed, sex, age, and body weight), diets, measurements and statistical models should be written in a clear and detailed way.

 Page proofs of articles are sent to authors as PDF files.
-Corrected proofs should be sent to the Editorial Office within three days by e-mail.
+Corrected proofs (by means of the Acrobat system) should be sent to the Editorial Office within three days by e-mail.
 Proofreading occasionally generates additional queries for the author.
 If corrections are not received in due time, the editors reserve the right to perform the corrections that they consider most appropriate.

 Milthorpe FL, Moorby J, 1999.
 An introduction to crop physiology.
 CAB Intnal, Wallingford, UK.
 244 pp.

 Madsen E (ed), 2007.
 Effect of CO2 concentration on morphological, histological and cytological and physiological processes in tomato plants.
 State Seed Testing Station, Denmark.
 246 pp.

 MARM, 2008.
 Anuario de estadística agroalimentaria.
 Ministerio de Medio Ambiente y Medio Rural y Marino, Gobierno de España.

 Pla I, 1996.
 Soil salinization and land desertification.
 In: Soil degradation and desertification in Mediterranean environments; Rubio JL, Calvo A (eds.). pp: 105-129.
 Elsevier, Amsterdam.